James Bunbury White: Biography

 White was elected to the North Carolina House of Commons and represented Bladen County in 1806 and 1807.
 After Columbus County was established he became the first to represent the county in the North Carolina Senate.
 He was one of the men directed to decide the locations of the county jail and courthouse.
 In 1810, an act was passed that authorized White to "lay off a town on his own lands in the county of Columbus" and appointed five commissioners "for the purpose of laying off a town on the lands of the said James B. White, in the county aforesaid, at the place fixed on to erect the public buildings for said county; which town, when laid off by said commissioners, or a majority of them, shall be named Whitesville, and the lots thereof shall be for the sole benefit and disposal of the said James B. White."
 He was the first postmaster of the original Columbus County Courthouse.

-White died in October 1, 1819, during an epidemic of yellow fever.
+White died on October 1, 1819, during an epidemic of yellow fever.
 He was buried on his family plantation, Glen Etive.
 White made his will in 1816, and it was proved in February 1820.
 He did not have any children with his wife Rebecca (née Shipman).

 His wife Rebecca later married John Hardy White, a cousin of James Bunbury White and had one daughter, Mary Ann Rebecca White, who married Jefferson Buford, the politician in Alabama that organized the Buford Expedition to the Kansas Territory.